Asperger’s syndrome – High Functioning Autism

 - difficulty making and maintaining eye contact during conversations.

-- A literal approach to language, so that ididoms, sarcasm and ‘dry wit’ such as ‘jump on the band wagon’ and ‘wicked’ are misunderstood.
+- A literal approach to language, so that idioms, sarcasm and ‘dry wit’ such as ‘jump on the band wagon’ and ‘wicked’ are misunderstood

 - preference for fixed routines